 4. Your new job

-It’s a good idea to plan ahead the starting of your new job or having a good list of contacts and resources so you can hit the ground running if you are looking for work.
+It’s a good idea to plan ahead of starting your new job or have a good list of contacts and resources so you can hit the ground running if you are looking for work.
 Think about what supporting documents you may need such as written references and evidence of qualifications.

 What’s your plan and budget for initial accommodation – hotel, bed, and breakfast or Airbnb?